 Actually, Serena Williams is the best

 When considering who deserves to be named as “the best tennis player of all time,” gender should be left out of the discussion (although it usually isn’t).
 In which case Serena Williams would be considered the game’s best player ever.
 Even Federer himself has acknowledged her dominance in the sport.

 It’s impossible to compare over time

-Comparisons across eras are insufficiently meaningful.
+Comparisons across eras are insufficient.
 Training conditions and methods are becoming more professional as time goes on.
 Modern equipment and technology provide players with better equipment and different means of playing the game.
 Moreover, you can`t tell which players competed in a stronger era.

 For example, can you tell if Federer is better than Rod Laver or Pete Sampras?
 Sampras competed with stronger players, like Boris Becker, Andre Agassi and Pat Rafter.
 Laver dominated the game no less than Federer, winning 11 Grand Slams despite the fact that he was not allowed to compete for five years in the middle of his career.
 It can’t be said conclusively that Federer is the best player to ever play the game—therefore, it shouldn’t be said.

 Federer plays the most beautiful, elegant tennis ever

-There are few things in sports as aesthetically pleasing as Federer’s tennis game.
+There are few things in sports as aesthetically pleasing and graceful as Federer’s tennis game.
 At his prime, his flair and creativity were phenomenal, while his movement is economical, in that he doesn’t run as far or as much as his rivals.
-His single-handed backhand is poetry; a thing of beauty; an all-time classic.
+His single-handed backhand is poetry, a thing of beauty, an all-time classic.
 In fact, every aspect of his game is executed effortlessly, with much style and grace.

 The claim about lack of competition is ridiculous

-Federer has ushered in the golden era of men’s tennis; he has competed against Nadal and Djokovic, two players who have to be included in any GOAT discussion.
+Federer ushered in the golden era of men’s tennis; he competed against Nadal and Djokovic, two players who have to be included in any GOAT discussion.
 Moreover, Andy Murray and Stan Wawrinka are stronger than their three Grand Slam titles (apiece) would indicate.
 If anything, it’s Federer’s talent that prevented those players from winning more Grand Slams.